pass518224/senbonzakura/README.md

 # Senbonzakura
-Play Senbonzakura (千本桜) with your motherboard
+Play Senbonzakura (千本桜) with your motherboard beep

 ## Requirement
 1. A beepable motherboard